List of lagerstätten

-The list of lagerstätten which are sites that are characterized by exceptional preservation of fossil organisms, regularly preserving many well preserved animals, including soft tissue remains, which are known as lagerstätte sites.
+The list of Lagerstätten is a documentation of Lagerstätte fossils sites around the world, arranged by geologic age.
+These are characterized by exceptional preservation of fossil organisms, regularly including many well-preserved animals and their soft tissue remains.
 The extent of Lagerstätten deposits can range from a select site or stratigraphic layer to a whole formation or group.
-Some sites called one Lagerstätte by one author can be called multiple by another (such as the Jehol Biota and the Yixian/Jiufotang Formations).
-This list attempts to note this within the text and provide the formation or stratigraphic unit a site came from.
+Some sites that one author calls a single Lagerstätte may be called multiple by another (such as the Jehol Biota and the Yixian/Jiufotang Formations).
+This list attempts to note this in the text and provide the formation or stratigraphic unit from which a site came.